Optimize your server and workstations to minimize performance issues in QuickBooks Desktop.

 Where to store your data file

-- Where you store your company data file can have a noticeable effect on the performance of QuickBooks.
+Where you store your company data file can affect the performance of QuickBooks.
+QuickBooks uses this default location to store company files:

 Use a computer on a network